-Looking for Accommodation can be a little daunting, and the Advisors at the Students’ Union Advice Centre understand this, so if you have any questions you should come in and see us.
-Finding the right accommodation for the year can make all the difference to your experience as a student.
+Looking for accommodation can be a little daunting, so if you have any questions you should come in and speak to a member of the SU Advice Centre team.
+Finding the right accommodation for the year can make all the difference to your experience as a student!

 It is really important not to rush into finding accommodation for the next year too early, particularly when you are new to the University.
 We would recommend taking time to decide who you are going to share with and consider all your options.

-The first choice is whether to get Accommodation through Warwick Accommodation (there are certain advantages eg: no deposit, no guarantors and contract lengths appropriate to UG or PG needs) or with a private landlord.
+The first decision is whether to rent a property through Warwick Accommodation (advantages include no deposit required, no guarantors and contract lengths which are appropriate to UG or PG needs), or with a private landlord.

 Finding a Private Landlord

 Most landlords rent out their properties through agents.
-It is important to know how much you are going to be charged in arrangement fees by the landlord or agent, and that they are going to manage the property properly.
-If you are unsure about how your prospective landlord / agent deals with you then think about choosing another one.
-If the initial contact is not good, then ask yourself the question: How are they going deal with me if something goes wrong?
+It is important to know that they are going to manage the property properly.
+If you are unsure about how your prospective landlord/agent deals with you, consider choosing another one: if the initial contact is not good, how are they going deal with you if something goes wrong?

-There are also rooms advertised on the Students’ Union Housemates Wanted Forum
+There are also rooms advertised on the SU Housemates Wanted Forum.

 How to Start Looking for Accommodation